dushyg/findFalcone/README.md

 4. Install all the npm packages required by the application by typing 'npm install'
 5. Build and start the application by typing 'npm start' This command will:
    a.
-Check the code for any tslint errors
+Check the code for any tslint errors.
    b.
-Build the app using angular cli and The build artifacts will be stored in the `dist/` directory.
+Run unit / integration tests using Jest Testing framework.
    c.
-Run unit / integration tests using Jest
+Build the app using angular cli and the build artifacts will be stored in the `dist/` directory.
    d.
-Create documentation for the application using compodoc library which can be accessed by clicking on the 'docs' link in application header.
+Serve the contents of the 'dist/findingFalcone' directory.
    e.
-Serve the contents of the 'dist' directory using http-server web server at port 4200.
-   f.
-A new tab will be opened in your default browser and application will be loaded in it.
+Open a new tab in your browser and navigate to localhost://4000, the application will be loaded in it.

 ## Directly running unit test cases from command line